GX470 Android Headunit and Backup Camera Install

 As far as connections go, this was pretty simple.
 Connect like to like connectors where you can find them.
 I ran the USB female connectors into the glove box, since I won’t use them often and didn’t want to mount them.
 I ran the GPS module behind the dash, and stuck it up as high and far back as I could, then used the supplied 3M backing tape.
 It gets a very good signal, even when not exposed.
 I chose not to mount the microphone that was included with the headunit, as the included mic on the front of the headunit seemed to do a good enough job for my uses.
 The WiFi antennae is short and is attached to the back of the headunit.

 You’ll also want to run your wiring for the reverse camera.
 For the part behind the headunit, wire the yellow into the backup camera input (9) and tap the reverse cable in.
-For the run to your back door, you’ll need to do this on the passenger side, because of the way the rear door opens.
+For the run to your back door, you’ll need to do this on the passenger side, because of the way the rear door swings open on the passenger side.
 I ran my wire behind the glove box and under the plastic tray on the seats, all the way to the 3rd row area.

 Damage from running the wiring through the grommet into the rear door.

 The wiring for the rear camera is simple.
 Connect the reverse power wire that you ran from the headunit (red), and the power wire (red) from the camera to the reverse light power wire, which is red with blue stripe.
 I used the passenger side reverse light since it was closer.
 Seal that connection with some solder.